-2017 2016

-\$ \$

-- Henderson Store 701,427 701,427

-Takapuna Store 1,188,612

-31 March 1,890,039 701,427
+2017 2016 \$ \$ New Zealand Retail - Henderson Store 701,427 701,427 New Zealand Retail - Takapuna Store 1,188,612 - Goodwill allocation at 31 March 1,890,039 701,427

 The recoverable amounts of the cash-generating units were determined based on value-in-use calculations, covering a detailed five-year forecast, followed by an extrapolation of expected cash flows for the units' remaining useful lives using the growth rates determined by management.
 The present value of the expected cash flows of each segment is determined by applying a suitable discount rate.